zoujiayun/cmlHelpR/README.md

 - ModelA1 - M1a == Branch-site vs site
 - CmC - M2a_Rel == Clade vs clade

 The main take away is that the site vs site comparison has no tree field.
 This is because a single tree representing the relationship between all samples is used for each site model.
-Therefore there are no tree replicates, meaning no tree field.
+Therefore there are no tree conditions, meaning no tree field.

 ```
 $`M2a-M1a`